Nastel/jkool-client-java-api/README.md

 ```

 ###Streaming with Curl
-Data can also be streamed into jKool using Curl.
+Data can also be streamed natively (without helper classes) into jKool using Curl.
 Below is an example:

 ```java
 curl -i -H "Content-Type:application/json" -H "token:YOURTOKEN" -X POST https://data.jkoolcloud.com/JESL/event -d '{"operation":"streamingwithcurl","type":"EVENT","start-time-usec":1457524800000000,"end-time-usec":1457524800000000,"msg-text":"Example Curl Streaming","source-fqn":"APPL=TestingCurl#SERVER=CurlServer100#NETADDR=11.0.0.2#DATACENTER=DC1#GEOADDR=52.52437,13.41053"}'
 ```

 ###Streaming with Python
-Data can also be streamed into jKool using Python.
+Data can also be streamed natively (without helper classes) into jKool using Python.
 To do so, you will need to use the Python "Request".
 Details on the Python Request can be found here - http://docs.python-requests.org/en/latest/user/quickstart/.
 Below is an example of using it to stream into jKool:

 ```java
 import requests